voltdatalab/science-monitor-site/methodology.md

 Trending tweets are separated into three groups for each language:

 1. **Popular within pulse**: lists tweets authored by Pulse's list members that had the largest number of retweets from the whole population of Twitter users (retweet count), at the moment of the last data collection.

-2. **Popular among scientists**:  shows the most retweeted posts published in Pulse’s database by the list’s own members.
-Every time one member shared a tweet, it counts as one.
-The highest ranked posts had the highest number of retweets inside the sample, thus identifying the tweets that got the most attention by the listed accounts.
-For example, if 15 profiles in our sample shared this [@WHO tweet](https://twitter.com/WHO/status/1275349898209173505), it has a 15 share rate.
+Users can choose from two options: *Enhance Discovery* shows tweets from users who are below the median of the followers count from all profiles listed on Science Pulse; and *Focus on Popularity* shows tweets from all users listed in Science Pulse's database.

-3. **Experts trends**: ranks the five tweets with the highest RT:followers ratio published by Pulse's list members (and only if they had more than 10 retweets).
+2. **Rising in popularity**: ranks the five tweets with the highest RT:followers ratio published by Pulse's list members (and only if they had more than 10 retweets).
 This list displays posts that had a significant engagement (RTs) from Twitter users considering the reach (number of followers) from the profile who wrote it.
 If a tweet has 200 RT and its author 400 followers, the tweet has a 0.5 RT:followers ratio.

+3. **Discover more**: shows a random list from 5 tweets with more than one retweet and originally authored by profiles listed on Science Pulse.
+By clicking on "Get New Tweets" users get a new sample from random tweets under the same criteria.

 ### EXPLORE TWEETS TAB